 Check out our conversational tools for Shopify that drive sales.

 Step #5.
-Set up Chatfuel's Abandoned Cart plugin.
+Set up Chatfuel's Cart Reminders app for Shopify.

-Chatfuel's Abandoned Cart plugin is so easy to set up, you can do it in just three clicks!
-Find the plugin in the Grow tab of your Chatfuel dashboard.
+Chatfuel's Cart Reminders app is so easy to set up, you can do it in just three clicks!
+Find the app in the Grow tab of your bot dashboard.
 Then follow these steps:

 - Link your Shopify store.
 Paste in your Shopify store URL and click Connect.